gfeil/tracker/README.md

 ## Introduction

-This sample project demonstrates how to track unique visitors to a web site over any arbitrary calendar period.
+This sample project is a demonstration on how to track unique visitors to a web site over a calendar period.

 ## Visitor Identification